 Iberdrola has also made available to employees the following tools:

 - Labour flexibility

 - Carpooling, which allows employees to publish their journeys and offer their vehicle to share the trips

 As part of its strategy to promote the electrification of transport, Iberdrola has become a strategic partner of IFEMA to encourage sustainable mobility through a series of actions.
 The first of these initiatives has been the opening the first sustainable public car park on a trade fair site in Spain to coincide with the start of the COP25.
 This car park enables simultaneous charging of 34 electric vehicles and is part of other joint initiatives by both organisations, such as arranging and taking part in activities to publicise and encourage electric mobility.

-Furthermore, Iberdrola will install over 50 e-vehicle charging stations and supply 100% renewable energy in stores, logistics centres and corporate buildings of Ikea in Spain in 2019.
-The stores in Málaga, Badalona and Zaragoza will be the first to have this equipment, with the main offices in San Sebastián de los Reyes (Madrid) and its logistics centre in Valls (Tarragona).
+Furthermore, Iberdrola installed over 50 e-vehicle charging stations and supplies 100% renewable energy in stores, logistics centres and corporate buildings of Ikea in Spain.
+The stores in Málaga, Badalona and Zaragoza are the first to have this equipment, with the main offices in San Sebastián de los Reyes (Madrid) and its logistics centre in Valls (Tarragona).

 The subholding of Iberdrola group in the United Kingdom, Scottish Power, has launched UK's first end-to-end 100% green package for electric vehicles in collaboration with the car manufacturer Arnold Clark.
 This initiative will allow buyers to purchase or lease an electric vehicle of their choice, book a home charging point installation and sign up to an exclusive 100% renewable electricity tariff as part of the same package.